 Internationally known writer and astronomer Percival Lowell exhibited Peterson’s work in Paris and secured her first one-woman exhibition in Boston which led to an near sell-out exhibition in New York City.
 By 1912, Peterson had many rich patrons and she taught watercolor painting at the Art Students League in New York City and at the Maryland Institute in Baltimore.

-Travelling and painting with Sorolla, Louis Comfort Tiffany, John Singer Sargent, Childe Hassam and Maurice Prendergast, Peterson's art entourage was influential, powerful and impressive.
-She could paint with the best of the male painters and that impressed the art world.
+Traveling and painting with Sorolla, Louis Comfort Tiffany, John Singer Sargent, Childe Hassam and Maurice Prendergast, Peterson was in an influential art entourage and made it evident she could paint with the best of the male painters.

 During World War I, Peterson painted war-oriented subjects that were exhibited and sold (or donated) to promote Liberty Loans and the American Red Cross efforts.
 In 1924, Peterson’s Toilette received rave reviews at the New York Society of Painters and a one-woman show on Fifth Avenue sold-out.
 By this time, she had won numerous awards, was a Fellow at the National Academy of Design and a member of many art clubs including the American Watercolor Society, Audubon Artists, Pen & Brush Club, and the National Association of Women Artists.